 Pothos plants are scientifically known as Epipremnum aureum.
 They were previously placed in several genera before being placed in the Epipremnum genus.
 They have an impressive list of common names in addition to pothos, including Devil’s Ivy, after its ability to spread rapidly and quickly take over areas with masses of vines.

-Marble Queen is a cultivar of Epipremnum aureum, and one of the most popular ones around.
+Marble Queen is a cultivar of Epipremnum aureum, and one of the most popular varieties around.
 It features highly variegated leaves with flecks of white and green that you won’t find on many other houseplants.
 Despite the high levels of variegation, these plants are not fussy or difficult to care for, making them a great entry into the houseplant collecting world for those who are interested.

 Sunlight requirements for Marble Queen pothos

 Light is an essential part of growing a strong and healthy Marble Queen Pothos – more so than it might be for other houseplants.
 This is due to the variegation of the leaves.
-Large patches of foliage are unable to synthesize chlorophyll and therefore, are unable to photosynthesize.
+Large white patches of foliage are unable to synthesize chlorophyll and therefore, are unable to photosynthesize.

 Without photosynthesis, your Marble Queen cannot grow effectively or ultimately survive, meaning it will need all the help it can get.
 Give your Marble Queen a full day of bright indirect light right near a window in order to preserve this stunning variegation.
 If not, you may find the leaves reverting to green, unable to return to their previous color.